eeduardoluna/educational-hash-cpp/README.md

 The hash function processes the input byte by byte, updating a 64-bit internal state.
 Each byte is mixed using bitwise operations and integer arithmetic to spread small input changes across the output.
 The final value depends deterministically on all input bytes.

+## Security Analisys
+- From a security perspective, this hash function provides no resistance against deliberate collision attacks and should not be considered secure against adversarial inputs.
+- It is vulnerable to hash flooding and does not provide strong avalanche properties required for cryptographic or security-sensitive use cases.

+## Known Weakness
+- Known limitations of this hash function include weak diffusion, predictable structure, and lack of collision resistance.
+- Small or structured input variations may not sufficiently affect all output bits.

 ## API
 uint64_t simple_hash(const std::string& input);